 Hernandez v Gaucho, LLC, 307544 (February 19, 2013).
 Parties arbitrated employment termination claim.
 Arbitrator ruled in favor of employee.
-Award was based on default of employer, who failed to provide discovery during arbitration proceeding.
+Award based on default of employer, who failed to provide discovery during arbitration proceeding.
 Arbitrator did not conduct hearing, hear testimony, or take proofs.
 Employee moved to confirm award and defendants moved to vacate.
-Circuit Court was concerned arbitrator never took any evidence and there were ex parte communications between arbitrator and attorneys.
+Circuit Court concerned arbitrator never took evidence and there were ex parte communications between arbitrator and attorneys.
 Circuit Court granted motion to vacate and denied motion to confirm.
 COA affirmed.
 COA said arbitrator can hear testimony, take evidence, and issue award in absence of one of parties if that party, although on notice, has defaulted or failed to appear.
 Arbitrator may not issue award solely on basis of default, but must take sufficient evidence from non-defaulting party to justify award.
-Uniform Arbitration Act (UAA) provides, even when arbitrator is entitled to proceed in absence of defaulting party, arbitrator is required to "hear and decide the controversy on the evidence" MCL 691.1695(3).
-UAA, MCL 691.1681 et seq, 2012 PA 371 (July 1, 2013).
+Uniform Arbitration Act provides, even when arbitrator is entitled to proceed in absence of defaulting party, arbitrator required to "hear and decide the controversy on the evidence" MCL 691.1695(3).